What you can expect fly fishing the Vero Beach and Fort Pierce area.

 The fish species that you can expect in the winter months are speckled trout, jack crevalle, bluefish, Spanish mackerel, redfish, ladyfish, pompano and bonefish.

-*Fly fishing charters in the winter months start at 10 or 11 am to let the water temperatures warm up.
+*Fly fishing charters in the winter months typically start later in the day to let the water temperatures warm up.
 One or two degrees can make all the difference in the cold months.

 What flyrod weights should I bring for winter fishing?

-If you want to bring two rods a 7 wt. is a good 2nd choice just in case we run into some big redfish or speckled trout sunning in the shallows.
+If you want to bring two rods a 8 wt. is a good 2nd choice just in case we run into some bigger fish or we have to punch through a brisk wind with heavier line.
 Winter fly fishing around Vero Beach and Fort Pierce can be amazing.

 You will also want to fish with a sink tip and a clear, intermediate sinking line because the fish will be anywhere from 2 to 8 feet of water depending upon the water temperatures and weather conditions.